Aditya130805/MonopolyDeal/README.md

 ### Next steps / Issues to resolve:

-- Continue game - connect frontend to backend as you go along
 - Modify MainGame to allow for multiple players
 - Potentially display all the games the user is active (game codes) in in the GameRoom.js page.
 - Fix 'card being cut while dragging' in Safari
 - Fix the hover state persisting after an invalid drop, resetting it without requiring a new hover
 - Bring back the fan effect for opponent's cards
 - Implement Just Say No
-- Improve the animation displayed in the background highlighting the action that's been played
 - Potentially elevate the placement of card notification if an error is already being displayed, so they don't overlap
 - Implement smooth card going from deck to player's hand animation for picking up any cards at the start of their turn / pass go
 - Block other drop zones when a card is in play (for instance, if I am adding a house to a property, I shouldn't be able to drop a card in bank)